HarishPatil23/recruitment-tracker-excel/README.md

 This project replicates how a staffing agency or internal recruitment team might track requisitions, candidates, and recruiter activity - then transforms that raw operational data into meaningful performance insights through a structured data model, pivot analysis, and an interactive dashboard.

-Built entirely from scratch in Excel, this tracker covers the full recruitment lifecycle: from opening a job requisition to sourcing, screening, interviewing, and hiring.
+Built entirely in Microsoft Excel from scratch, this tracker covers the full recruitment lifecycle: from opening a job requisition to sourcing, screening, interviewing, and hiring.

 ---